Spectral Axis and wavelength.json

 custom_labels labels list of strings Text labels, one per channel.

-tuned_beam - string Calculated Raman-axis mode only. "pump" or "stokes", depending on which beam was scanned.
+tuned_beam - string Calculated source only (required). "pump" or "stokes", depending on which beam was scanned.

-tuned_min_nm - number Calculated Raman-axis mode only.
+tuned_min_nm - number Calculated source only.
 First tuned wavelength in nm.

-tuned_max_nm - number Calculated Raman-axis mode with min/max input.
+tuned_max_nm - number Calculated source with min/max input.
 Last tuned wavelength in nm.

-tuned_step_nm - number Calculated Raman-axis mode with step-size input.
-Tuned wavelength step in nm.
+tuned_step_nm - number Calculated source with step-size input.
+Tuned wavelength step in nm (alternative to tuned_max_nm).

 For custom/manual axes, provide custom_values, custom_labels, or both.
-For calculated Raman axes, provide the tuned/fixed laser keys instead.
+For calculated axes (whether the unit is cm⁻¹ or nm), provide the tuned/fixed laser keys instead, with at least tuned_min_nm plus either tuned_max_nm or tuned_step_nm.
 Files written from the GUI include the currently active mode.

 The number of values or labels must match the number of spectral channels in the loaded image.
 A mismatch generates a warning and the axis falls back to channel indices.